gill@hindmarsh-family-tree.co.uk

 "£500 sureties given by William Hindmarsh of Alnwick, Tea Dealer, and John Dodds, of London, Gentleman"

-William and Frances Live in Alnwick for some years and have 5 children there.
-William also acts as an insurance agent for some years for the Life Association of Scotland from 1850.
-There was a bad outbreak of cholera in the late 1840s and many people died in Alnwick and William may well have found that the population was so depleted there was insufficient trade and so expanded into insurance.
-In addition the loss of so many people must have brought home to the surviving population just how important it was to insure against an early death of the bread-winner.
+William and Frances lived in Alnwick for some years and have 5 children there.
+William also acted as an insurance agent for some years for the Life Association of Scotland from 1850.
+There was a bad outbreak of cholera in the late 1840s, and many people died in Alnwick.
+And William may well have found that the population was so depleted that there was insufficient trade, and so expanded into insurance.
+In addition, the loss of so many people must have brought home to the surviving population just how important it was to insure against an early death of the bread-winner.

-The depletion of the population of Alnwick probably made William question whether there was any future in continuing as a grocer in a town with such a small population and so by 1851 he looks further affield and joins the Prison Service.
-In the 1851 Census Frances is shown as being at Bondgate Without, Alnwick staying with her parents where William and Frances' daughter Frances is born.
-William is not with Frances at Bondgate Without, he is shown as being at St Clement Danes in Middlesex where he is shown as a lodger with occupation Grocer.
-By 1852 he has already worked at Pentonville Prison and by 1853 they have moved to Dartmoor where they have 4 more children.
+The depletion of the population of Alnwick probably made William question whether there was any future in continuing as a grocer in a town with such a small population, and so by 1851, he looked further afield and joined the Prison Service.
+In the 1851 Census, Frances is shown as being at Bondgate Without, Alnwick, staying with her parents, where William and Frances' daughter Frances was born.
+William is not with Frances at Bondgate Without, he is shown as being at St Clement Danes in Middlesex, where he is shown as a lodger with occupation Grocer.
+By 1852, he had already worked at Pentonville Prison, and by 1853, they had moved to Dartmoor, where they had 4 more children.

 William and Frances' Family